-So What’s the Bottom Line?
-Do Indoor Allergens Cause Childhood Asthma?
+So DO Indoor Allergens Cause Childhood Asthma Symptoms?

 Indoor allergens don’t cause childhood athma in most kids.
-But in children with asthma (and those susceptible to asthma) they are mistakne for dangerous environmental invaders.
-So their immune system rushes antibodies to nose, eyes, lungs, and surface skin.
+But in children with asthma (and those susceptible to asthma) they are mistaken for dangerous environmental invaders.
+Their immune systems rush antibodies to nose, eyes, lungs, and surface skin.
 These antibodies bind to the allergens, trying to destroy them.
 It’s the binding process that actually causes symptoms like wheezing, upper respiratory congestion, shortness of breathe, and allergy headaches.

-So, yes, indoor allergens cause childhood asthma in vulnerable younsters — or at least contribute to it.
+So, at the very least, indoor allergens provoke cause childhood asthma symptoms in vulnerable younsters.

 What Can Parents Do?

 For starters, be realistic.
-You will never eliminate all indoor allergens.
-Even the most thorough cleaning cannot get rid of them completely.
+You can never eliminate all indoor allergens.
+Even the most thorough cleaning will not get rid of them completely.
 Plus, as soon as you’re done cleaning, new allergens will start building up all over again.

 - Treat your home regularly with a product that can safely destroy indoor allergens.

 - Consider using the Easy Air Organic Allergy Relief Combo Pack, a powerful but natural alternative to pesticides.
 The Organic Allergy Relief Spray and Organic Allergy Relief Laundry Rinse deconstruct indoor allergens.
 Both formulas are safe to use around children and family pets.
-They cannot cure asthma, but they will make life safer and more comfortable for children already living with symptoms.
-And help reduce the risk of healthy kids developing asthma down the line.
+They cannot cure asthma, but they will temporarily make life safer and more comfortable for children already living with symptoms.